§ 71.4 Definitions.

 Unirradiated uranium means uranium containing not more than 2 x 103 Bq of plutonium per gram of uranium-235, not more than 9 x 106 Bq of fission products per gram of uranium-235, and not more than 5 x 10–3 g of uranium-236 per gram of uranium-235.

-(1) Natural uranium means uranium with the naturally occurring distribution of uranium isotopes (approximately 0.711 weight percent uranium-235, and the remainder by weight essentially uranium-238).
+Uranium—natural, depleted, enriched.
+(1) Natural uranium means uranium (which may be chemically separated) with the naturally occurring distribution of uranium isotopes (approximately 0.711 weight percent uranium-235, and the remainder by weight essentially uranium-238).

 (2) Depleted uranium means uranium containing less uranium-235 than the naturally occurring distribution of uranium isotopes.